danhuang0/Algorithm/Depth First Search.md

 # Depth First Search
-Depth First Search (DFS) is an algorithm used to traversing or searching tree or graph.
-The algorithm starts at the root node of tree (or any arbitrary node of graph) and explores as far as possible before backtracing.
+Depth First Search (DFS) is an algorithm used for traversing or searching tree or graph data structures.
+The algorithm starts at the root node of tree (or some arbitrary nodes of graph) and then explores as far as possible along each path before backtracing.

-Particularly, the idea of DFS is to start from the root node of a tree or any arbitrary node of a graph, then mark the node and move the the next adjacent unmarked node.
-Repeat this loop until there is no unmarked adjacent nodes, then trackback and check for other unmarked nodes and traverse them.

 ## Pseudocode
 - Recursive version:
 ```
-procedure DFS(g, u) is
+recursive DFS(g, u): // g is the graph, u is the start node
   mark u as visited
-  foreach(adjacent node v of u in the graph)
+  for all adjacent nodes v of u in the graph
-    if(v is not visited)
+    if v is not visited
       recursively call DFS(g, v)
 ```
-- iterative version:
+- Iterative version:
 ```
-procedure DFS(g, u) is
+iterative DFS(g, u): // g is the graph, u is the start node
   let S be a Stack
   S.Push(u)
   while S is not empty
     v = Stack.Pop();
     if v is not marked as visited
       mark v as visited
-      foreach(adjacent node w of v in the graph)
+      for all adjacent nodes w of v in the graph
         Stack.Push(w)
 ```